Mryan2005/Personal-Library/README.md

 # Personal-Library
-A library which can let you save your e-book and the note of your e-book
+A library which can let you save your e-book and the notes of your e-book